Vote in the election

 - key dates and responsibilities.

-Two identical sessions will be offered on August 12 or August 19 at 6 p.m.
+Two identical sessions will be offered in August.
 View the Candidate page for more information.

 Interested in supporting a candidate?
 Donation rules for local elections are managed by Elections BC.
 Before contributing to a campaign, check Elections BC for information on: